EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ### Brillouin zone integration
 [//]: (/docs/outputs/lmf_output/#brillouin-zone-integration)

 The charge density and Fermi level must be found by integration over the Brillouin zone.
 The code makes two passes over the irreducible _k_ points.
-The first is needed to obtain the Fermi level:
+The first is needed to obtain the Fermi level.  <i>E<sub>F</sub></i> and _k_-point weights are saved into a binary file

-<i>E<sub>F</sub></i> and _k_-point weights are saved into a binary file _wkp.pbte_{: style="color: green"}.
+_wkp.pbte_{: style="color: green"}.

 ~~~
  Start first of two band passes ...